 Kurdish PEN member, writer and poet Meral Şimşek is facing up to 15 years in prison on the charge of ‘membership of a terrorist organisation’ and up to seven-and-a-half-years on the charge of ‘making terrorist propaganda’.
-She is due to stand trial on 21 September.
+The next hearing in the case has been set for 5 October.
 In a separate case, Şimşek faces up to five years in prison on the charge of ‘entering a restricted military area’ after she fled to Greece earlier this year and was pushed back to Turkey.
 The hearing will take place on 16 November.

 PEN International believes that Meral Şimşek is being targeted for her writings and calls for all charges against her to be dropped.